dkrizman/dash-manufacture-spc-dashboard/README.md

 Click on buttons in `Parameter' column to visualize details of trendline on the bottom panel.

 The Sparkline on top panel and Control chart on bottom panel show Shewhart process control using mock data.
-The trend is updated every seconds to simulate real-time measurements.
+The trend is updated every three seconds to simulate real-time measurements.
 Data falling outside of six-sigma control limit are signals indicating 'Out of Control(OOC)', and will trigger alerts instantly for a detailed checkup.

 ## Resources and references